BE AWARE

 It was a complete miss, and the only response we received was, “I thought we talked about it”.

-The guide service was a total failure.
-Four nights prepaid, and Renaud was a total no show until they walked in.
-He had the wrong booth (at twice the price of course) and so we canceled everything.
-This partner of Kai, Renaud was nothing but a disorganized bottle service booker who could not even deliver one bottle that was requested a week in advance.
+The guide service was yet another total failure.
+We regrettably prepaid four nights to make sure they were available and Renaud pulled a no show until they walked in.
+He booked the wrong booth (at twice the price of course) and I showed him the communications clearly communicating the exact booth by alfa-numeric labeling in the brochure.
+Kai’s partner, Renaud was essentially a disorganized “bottle service” promoter who failed to deliver even one out of 6 bottles requested despite written instructions a week in advance.

-Bottom line: Kai and Renaud took upfront payment for support they didn’t deliver.
-They overrepresented their expertise, failed on communication, confirmations, expectations, guide service, and never made it right.
+Bottom line: Kai and Renaud overrepresented their expertise, failed on communication, confirmations, expectations, guide service, and never made it right.

-Simple advice: don’t pay Kai upfront, don’t trust Renaud’s claimed experience, and don’t mistake confidence for capability.
-If they can’t execute in Tokyo, I would give serious pause to expecting a different result in Vegas.
+Simple advice: don’t mistake confidence for capability.
+If they can’t execute in Tokyo, I would give serious pause to expecting a different result in Vegas

 In Tokyo, you don’t need a promoter for bottle service, and you don’t need to speak Japanese.
 Walk in, ask for the bottle rate card, and if language is an issue, call your hotel concierge to translate.
 Cutting out the promoter can save almost half, easily $300–$500 per table in one night.